NC State Extension Publications

 Symptoms.
 White mold is characterized by fluffy, white growth on soybean stems, with lesions initially developing at nodes from R3 to R6.
 Lesions expand above and below nodes, and may girdle the whole stem.
 Black sclerotia eventually develop within the white mycelium on stem lesions and inside the plant.
 Severe infections can result in wilting, lodging, and plant death.
 Dead leaves remain attached to the stem.

 Management.
-Crop should be rotated with a nonhost crop such as corn and small grains.
+Rotate soybean with a nonhost crop such as corn or small grains.
 Crops should not be rotated with beans, peas, sunflowers, or cole crops.
 Increased tillage promotes inoculum release and viability.
 Cultural practices that favor high humidity, including high population plantings and narrow row widths, can increase disease incidence.
 Weeds may harbor the disease, so managing weeds can suppress disease.
-Foliar fungicides can reduce disease severity, and are most effective when applied immediately before infection.
+Foliar fungicides can reduce disease severity and are most effective when applied immediately before infection.

 (Diaporthe phaseolorum var. meridionalis)

 Symptoms.
-Symptoms are typically observed during the reproductive phases of the plant; however, initial infections typically occur during early vegetative growth.
+Symptoms are typically observed during the reproductive phases of the plant; however, infections typically occur during early vegetative growth.
 Initial stem symptoms are characterized by small, reddish-brown lesions on the main stem at the base of a lower node.
-As the lesion expands and elongates, it becomes sunken, with dark brown to black margins.
-Discoloration of the vascular tissue near the canker can be observed when lengthwise section of the stem is cut.
-Small black spots (stroma) may also appear on the dead tissue within the canker.
-The stroma are compact masses of fungal hyphae in which perithecia (the sexual fruiting structures of the fungus) will appear given adequate moisture.
-Lesions may expand down toward and below the soil line and may be confused with other root rots.
+As the lesion expands and elongates, it becomes sunken, with dark-brown to black margins.
+To discover symptoms, dissect the lesion to look for the presence of discolored vascular tissue where the canker is located.
+Under favorable (humid) conditions, small black spots (stroma) may also appear on the dead tissue within the canker.
+Lesions may expand down toward and below the soil line and can be easily confused with other root rots.
 Foliar symptoms appear at the onset of flowering and begin as interveinal chlorosis that becomes necrotic as the disease progresses.
 Dead leaves often remain attached to the stem.
-The symptoms of this disease are similar to other common diseases in North Carolina.
-Submitting samples to the NC State Plant Disease and Insect Clinic may be necessary for proper diagnosis.
+The symptoms of this disease are similar to other common diseases in North Carolina and can be easily misdiagnosed if not lab verified.
+Submission to the Plant Disease and Insect Clinic may be necessary for proper diagnosis.

 Management.
-The best management method for stem canker is to plant resistant soybean varieties.
-Rotation with a nonhost crop, such as corn, wheat, or sorghum, may help reduce the amount of inoculum available to infect the next soybean crop.
+The best management method for southern stem canker is to plant resistant soybean varieties.
+Rotation with a nonhost crop, such as corn, wheat or sorghum, may help reduce the amount of inoculum available to infect the next soybean crop.
 No-till or conservation tillage may promote the survival of the stem canker fungus.
-Fields with a history of stem canker are at high risk for stem canker infections due to the long duration of survival of the fungus on crop debris.
-There is not yet data to support the efficacy of foliar fungicides for the management of stem canker.
+Fields with a history of stem canker are at a higher risk for stem canker infections due to the long duration of survival of the fungus on crop debris.
+There are no data to support the efficacy of foliar fungicides for the management of stem canker.

 (Phomopsis longicolla)

-Phomopsis can affect stems, petioles, pods, and seed.
+P. longicolla can affect stems, petioles, pods, and seed.
 Disease is usually associated with warm, humid conditions when soybean plants are maturing.
-The severity of disease is also more severe if harvest is delayed.
+The disease is also more severe if harvest is delayed.

 Symptoms.
 Lesions on stems appear similar to those caused by the stem canker pathogen, with gray middles and darkened margins.
 Black specks (fruiting bodies) within mature lesions of stems form in linear rows.
-Infected seeds are cracked, shriveled, and often covered in chalky, white mold.
+Infected seeds are cracked, shriveled, and often covered in chalky, white fungal tissue.

 Management.
-Cultural practices that favor high humidity, such as high populations and persistent warm, wet weather just preceding and at crop maturity, may increase pod blight and seed decay damages.
-Select high-quality, certified seed to avoid infected seed.
-Crop rotation with nonhost crops, such as corn, and tillage will reduce the survival of Phomopsis.
+Cultural practices that reduce humidity levels within the canopy include wider row spacing and lower plant populations.
+Select high-quality, certified seed to avoid infection.
+Rotation with nonhost crops, such as corn, and tillage will reduce the survival of P. longicolla.
 Foliar fungicides may protect seed from new infections but may not affect yield.
-Harvesting early-maturing varieties first may help reduce the incidence of seed rot.
+Harvesting early-maturing varieties first may help reduce the incidence of damaged seed.

 (Fusarium spp.)

 Symptoms.
-Infected plants have discolored, brown vascular tissue in the roots and stems below the soil line.
-Scorching of upper canopy leaves and chlorosis of middle and lower canopy leaves can be observed in infected plants.
+Infected plants have discolored, brown vascular tissue in the roots and in the crown near or below the soil line.
+Scorching of leaves in the upper canopy and chlorosis of leaves in the middle and lower canopy can be observed in infected plants.
 Severely affected plants with compromised root systems may wilt and die.

 Management.
-Seed treatments (Table 8-1) may help reduce seedling disease caused by Fusarium infections.
-Reducing the impact of stress, such as avoiding injury from nematodes, herbicides, or excessively wet or dry soils, may help to reduce the incidence of Fusarium wilt.
-Planting soybeans with a history of Fusarium wilt when soil temperatures are warmer may help to establish stands and reduce early infections.
+Seed treatments may help reduce seedling disease caused by Fusarium spp.
+Reducing the impact of stress, such as avoiding injury from nematodes, herbicides, or excessively wet or dry soils, may help to reduce the incidence of fusarium wilt.
+In fields with a history of fusarium wilt, planting when soil temperatures are warmer may help to establish stands more quickly and reduce early infections.

 (Phytophthora sojae)

 Symptoms.
-Symptoms of older plants may vary based on variety.
+Symptoms on older plants may vary based on variety.
 Leaves typically become chlorotic between the veins, and plants wilt and die.
-Varieties that are tolerant may appear stunted.
-Characteristically, a dark brown lesion of the lower stem that extends upward from the taproot will often girdle the stem, which may stunt or kill the plant.
+Varieties that are tolerant or resistant may appear stunted.
+Characteristically, a dark-brown or black lesion of the lower stem that extends upward from the taproot will often girdle the stem, which may stunt or kill the plant.

 Soybean Viruses

-Several viruses can affect soybean production in the Southeast annually; however, yield losses are generally low.
-Despite low incidence statewide, individual fields may be significantly impacted where heavily affected by viruses.
+Several viruses can affect soybean production in the Southeast on an annual basis; however, yield losses are generally low.
+Despite low incidence statewide, individual fields may be significantly impacted if heavily affected by viruses.

 Symptoms.
 SMV causes raised areas or puckering of the leaf surface and stunting of the plant.
 Seeds can be mottled; however, seed mottling can be caused by other factors.
 Symptom severity is related to the virus strain, soybean variety, and when the plant was infected.
 Symptom expression is also related to temperatures.
 High temperatures limit symptom expression, whereas cool temperatures enhance leaf symptom development.